ryanatty/atkins-digital/src/_team/00-ryan.md

 After graduating, Ryan saw how brands were built from the inside out with positions at InterWest Resorts in Whistler, BC, Starbucks in Seattle and Volcom, where he worked as a retail brand ambassador.
 Seeing the potential of marrying his love of web development with his love of brands, Ryan set up shop building elegant websites for clients seeking a sense of brand.
 A project with KODA lead to a position as the lead developer where his understanding of brands and modern design can truly benefit clients.

-With a keen eye for simple, elegant design and a true talent for delivering exceptional user experience, Ryan knows how to massage an existing site or build a new site to engage the client's audience.
-He understands it's not only the look and feel of the site that needs to be spot-on but the nitty gritty details as well.

-Having worked with well-known brands and start-ups in industries ranging from music, architecture and publishing to hospitality, wealth investment, and more, Ryan's quick to see the commonalities that great sites share.

-When Ryan isn't sitting in front of a screen, he is an active musician who plays bass and sings in a punk band.
-He uses the band as a creative outlet for developing new ideas of what it means to have a brand and how best to engage people to create a vibrant brand experience.

 <!--
 > <span style="transform: scale(1, -1);display:block;text-transform:uppercase;font-size:2em;">Don't</span>
 > <span style="transform: scale(1, -1);display:block;text-transform:uppercase;font-size:2em;">mistake</span>